PrisonTeam/Prison/docs/knownissues_v3.3.x.md

  7. Hook up prison's event handler for prison's explosion event

+* DONE: Modified /ranks list to provide this feature
-* Maybe provide a /rankcost command?
+ - Maybe provide a /rankcost command?
 Show current player rank costs with rank cost multipliers applied
  - /rankcost <player> <optional-ranks>
  - Optional ranks can be provided as parameters and it will adjust the calculations.
    - Example: /rankcost RoyalBlueRanger A p5
-    * will show the rank costs based upon rank A and p5, not matter the players current ranks
+   * will show the rank costs based upon rank A and p5, no matter the players current ranks
  - Will allow players to better understand what rankup costs will be if they prestige twice or 10 times.